pg25304/msc-cybersecurity-portfolio/README.md

 \# MSc Cybersecurity Portfolio

 ## ⚠️ Usage Notice
+# Copyright © 2025 Payman Ghorbani
+# All rights reserved.
+Do not reuse or distribute without permission.

 This repository is publicly viewable for educational purposes only.
 You may clone this repository for personal, educational use only.
-Please do not reuse or redistribute the code,  without permission.
+Please do not reuse or redistribute all the contents of this repository,  without permission.

 Please **do not download, copy, or reuse any ** content of  Cyber Security folder without prior written permission from the author.